Log in

 This year, TABPHE will offer various formats to engage participants throughout the conference.

-• Concurrent Sessions – 75-minute interactive breakout sessions.
+• Concurrent Sessions – 50-minute interactive breakout sessions.

 • General Sessions - Panel of experts and keynote speakers

-• Learning Institutes – 3-hour, in-depth learning opportunities for participants.
-Institutes allow a deep dive into specific topics relevant to faculty, staff and/or students.
+• Learning Institutes – In-depth learning opportunities for participants.
+Institutes allow a deep dive into specific topics relevant to faculty, staff and/or students

-• Faculty - These sessions target development topics for faculty members.
+• Faculty - These sessions target development topics for faculty members such as, but not limited to tenure goals, student connections, and cross campus collaborations.

 • Administrators - These sessions include development topics for Supervisors, Directors, Deans, Department Chairs, Chancellors, etc.